rudolphalmeida/gibi/README.md

 # GiBi - Game Boy Emulator

 This is a WIP Game Boy emulator.
-Currently, is is missing audio, Game Boy Color, and only No MBC and MBC1 carts are supported.
+Currently, it is missing audio, Game Boy Color, and only No MBC and MBC1 carts are supported.
 There are also a few bugs in the PPU and timings.